Joy to the World: Music

 Musically, the first four notes of "Joy to the World" are the same as the first four in the chorus "Lift up your heads" from Handel's Messiah (premiered 1742), and, in the third line, the same as found in another Messiah piece: the arioso, "Comfort ye".
 Consequently, and with Mason's attribution to Handel, there has long been speculation over how much a part Handel's Messiah had in "Joy to the World".
-It is known Mason was a great admirer and scholar of Handel's music, and had in fact became president of the Boston Handel and Haydn Society in 1827 and was also an editor for them.
-However, resemblances between Messiah and "Joy to the World", have been dismissed as 'chance resemblance' by Handel scholars today.
+The limited resemblances between Messiah and "Joy to the World", have been dismissed as 'chance resemblance' by Handel scholars today.
+However, the possibility of a common source antedating Antioch, Handel, and Mason alike may suggest that resemblances are more than coincidental.
+Handel was a native German and a Lutheran before he moved to England in 1712 aged 27, and most likely was familiar with his denomination's hymnic repertoire.
+In addition, it is known Mason was a great admirer and scholar of Handel's music, and had in fact become president of the Boston Handel and Haydn Society in 1827 and was also an editor for them.
+The possibility of a common source is described in the next paragraph.

-Moreover, several tunes have been found from the early 1830s closely resembling that of "Antioch", the earliest of which was published in 1832 under the title "Comfort" (possibly as a nod to Handel's "Comfort ye").
+Several tunes have been found from the early 1830s closely resembling that of "Antioch", the earliest of which was published in 1832 under the title "Comfort" (possibly as a nod to Handel's "Comfort ye").
 This would make it at least four years older than Mason's first publication of "Antioch".
 Other publications from the early 1830s further suggest the tune may have been around for some time before Mason published his arrangement.
 Thomas Hawkes published the "Comfort" tune in 1833 in his Collection of Tunes.
 In it, the attribution was given simply as "Author Unknown", suggesting it may have been older.
 A 1986 article by John Wilson also showed "Antioch"'s close resemblance to an 1833 publication of "Comfort" and its associated Wesley hymn "O Joyful Sound".
+In any case, there is no evidence to suggest that the tune is older than Martin Luther's "Vom Himmel hoch da komm ich her", a Christmas chorale of which Antioch appears to be an expanded paraphrase.
+This resemblance suggests Vom Himmel hoch as a common source and also may explain the widespread use of "Joy to the World" as a Christmas hymn.